Anupsahutw/FinalViperSample/README.md

 # FinalViperSample
-An example Open weather app written in Swift using the VIPER architecture.
+An example Open weather app written in Swift using the VIPER design pattern.